 Amazing Year-Round Weather

-Even in the peak of Australian winter (June – August), daytime temperature in Brisbane rarely falls below 20°C. You can still enjoy the outdoors, and on a sunny day, even the beach.
+Even in the peak of Australian winter (June – August), the daytime temperature in Brisbane rarely falls below 20°C. You can still enjoy the outdoors, and on a sunny day, even the beach.

-Our Favourite Time of Year in Brisbane
+Our Favourite Time Of Year In Brisbane

 But to make the most of your time in Brisbane, we suggest that you plan your visit for the shoulder season.
 The best time is April – June, just as the wet season comes to an end and the daily highs are still hovering around 25-27°C.

-The alternative is September – October.
-With warm days and breezy nights, which are great since things to do in Brisbane at night are never off limits.
+The alternative is September – October, with warm days and breezy nights, which are great since things to do in Brisbane at night are never off-limits.
 Spring in Brisbane is a lovely time of the year filled with festivals, events, and activities.

-The Heat Can Be Unbearable in Summer
+The Heat Can Be Unbearable In Summer

 Avoid visiting Brisbane in the summer (December – February).
-The heat during this time of the year can be unbearable (think upwards of 30°C), it’s humid and rain is very common, often causing flooding and making it difficult to get excited about going outside, let alone taking advantage of all the things do in Brisbane outdoors.
+The heat during this time of the year can be unbearable (think upwards of 30°C), it’s humid, and rain is very common, often causing flooding and making it difficult to get excited about going outside, let alone taking advantage of all the things do in Brisbane outdoors.

 Find monthly temperatures and rainfall guides in USA Today’s post on the Best Time to Visit Brisbane.